genestack/user-tutorials/source/tutorials/Getting_started/file-import.rst

 |File in file manager|

 Additional option of importing your data is using import templates.
-On the Welcome page you can find an `Add import template`_ option.
+On the Dashboard you can find an `Add import template`_ option.
 Import templates allow you to specify required and optional metainfo attributes for different file kinds.
 When you scroll down to the bottom of the page, you will see an **Add import template** button.